 If we raise additional funds by issuing equity securities or convertible debt, our stockholders will experience dilution.
 Debt financing, if available, would result in increased fixed payment obligations and may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, or making capital expenditures.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish valuable rights to our products, future revenue streams or product candidates, or to grant licenses on terms that may not be favorable to us.
-Adequate additional financing may not be available to us on acceptable terms, or at all.
+Although historically the Company has been successful at raising capital, most recently raising net proceeds of approximately \$5.297 million in a registered direct offering that closed on July 26, 2022, net of underwriting discount and commissions of \$0.435 million and expense of \$0.287 million.
+Additional capital may not be available on terms favorable to Kiora, if at all.
+The Company does not know if any future offerings will succeed.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 We will need to generate significant revenue to achieve profitability, and we may never do so.